There are many different ways to make eggs. This tutorial will show some of the most popular way to cook eggs.

 What Are Eggs?

 Eggs are a versatile, nutrient-dense food everyone has loved for centuries.
 They have been a staple in diets around the world.
 They are one of the most complete sources of protein available.
-Not only are they full with essential vitamins and minerals, but also contain important antioxidants that can help protect against disease.
+Not only are they full of essential vitamins and minerals, but also contain important antioxidants that can help protect against disease.

-A fun fact about eggs is that the color of the yolk can vary depending on the diet of the chicken that laid it.
+A fun fact about eggs is that the color of the yolk can vary depending on the diet of the chicken that lays it.
 For example, if a chicken’s diet is high in yellow or orange pigments, such as marigold petals, the yolk will be a deeper yellow or even orange.
 In contrast, if a chicken’s diet is mostly white corn or wheat, the yolk will be paler in color.

 Types of Eggs

 Soft-boiled cook until just set, leaving the yolk still soft and runny inside.
-Hard-boil cook longer, until both the white and yolk have solidified (check out this tutorial for perfect hard boiled eggs).
+Hard-boil cook longer until both the white and yolk have solidified (check out this tutorial for perfect hard-boiled eggs).

 Benefits of Eggs

 Eggs are an excellent source of important nutrients and provide numerous health benefits for people of all ages.
 They are a flexible food, but their nutritional value is also exceptional.
-From infants to senior citizens, consuming this protien can benefit physical well-being in many different ways.
+From infants to senior citizens, consuming this protein can benefit physical well-being in many different ways.
 It is everyone’s favorite breakfast.

 For starters, they contain high amounts of protein and healthy fats, making them an ideal breakfast choice for those trying to lose weight or build muscle.
 The combination of protein and fat helps with satiety and provides energy throughout the day.

-Additionally, they contain essential vitamins such as A, D, E and K plus minerals like zinc and iron which help support bone health.
+Additionally, they contain essential vitamins such as A, D, E, and K plus minerals like zinc and iron which help support bone health.
 Furthermore, the yolks are rich in choline – an important nutrient for brain development – making them a great choice for pregnant women and children alike.

 Different Ways to Cook an Egg for Breakfast